Pre and Post-Disaster Recovery for Community Organizations and Local Government

 - Joplin Pays it Forward (PDF)

 The Washington Emergency Management Division can help your community with training, technical services and other forms of support.
-Several state agencies also administer grants, loans and other funds.
-Please see our Recovery Planning Resources (PDF) for more information.
+Several state agencies also administer grants, loans and other funds to support community planning and development pre- and post-disaster.

 It's possible that there will be no federal or state funding available for recovery.
 Much of the available federal funding is dependent upon a Presidential Disaster Declaration and declarations may only include parts of the Public Assistance (Infrastructure) or Individual Assistance (Individuals and Households) programs.
 Even with outside funding, local ownership of the recovery process is necessary for success.

-Acting quickly to engage a long-term recovery organization is a key to organizing recovery, building local support and securing resources to support your community and fill unmet needs.
-For example, as FEMA reported in a 2009 press release:
+Acting quickly to engage or form a long-term recovery group/organization is a key to organizing recovery, building local support and securing resources to support your community and fill unmet needs.